Doron-L/PriceOfCall/README.md

 ??? meaning of the targets

 I threw classes 2, 8, 9, 10, 14, as they didn't seem relevant.
 Classes 3 and 4 were grouped as the non-picked up calls. the rest of the classes were grouped as the picked-up calls.
+The ratio between the calls that were not picked-up to the ones that were was about 2/1.

 ## Exploratory Data Analysis
 I first looked at the country feature.
 There were calls to many different countries, but only the US and GB had more than 100 calls each.
 More specifically, after cleaning ..., there were 299163 and 381 calls to the US and GB, respectively.
 Since these calls are further divided to the many other features, I removed GB as well.